Loading...

 Fully simplifying will always work, but it may not be as efficient.

-Well, we know 4 is the highest square factor in both cases, and that leads us to 2 root 3 and 2 root 2.
+Well, we know four is the highest square factor in both cases and that leads us to two root three and two root two, but these are not like surds.

-Although the coefficient is the same in both, the radicand is not.
+Although the coefficient is the same in both, the radicand is not, so these are not like surds.

 But it took us fully simplifying both to be able to determine that.

 What about this case?
-Now we might be thinking we should always fully simplify both surds in order to determine if they're like.
+Now, we might be thinking we should always fully simplify both surds in order to determine if they're like, except that's not always necessary.

-Let's consider 2 root 128.
+Let's consider two root 128.

-We can write 128 as 4 multiplied by 32.
+We can write 128 is four multiplied by 32.

-And here we can see that these are like surds.
+This then simplifies to four root 32 and here we can see that these are like surds.

 So I could have fully simplified and gone further, but I didn't actually need to.

-There's no point doing more work than we have to after all.
+There's no point doing more work than we have to, after all.

 Time for a quick check.